Reissner-Nordstr\"om Black Holes in Quintic Quasi-topological Gravity: Conclusions

-We have examined the thermal stability of the solutions we obtained.
-Our analysis revealed that thermal stability is only observed for AdS solutions, not for dS and flat ones.
-We also observed that solutions with smaller q have larger regions of thermal stability compared to those with larger $q$.
-Moreover, we found that thermal stability is independent of the value of $\hat{\mu}_5$.
-These results demonstrate the potential of quasi-topological gravity to produce intriguing solutions for charged black holes.
-It may also be worthwhile to explore the implications of this gravity in the presence of nonlinear electrodynamics.
+The thermal stability of the obtained solutions was explored, revealing that thermal stability is exclusively observed in AdS backgrounds, while dS and flat spacetime solutions do not exhibit thermal stability.
+Interestingly, solutions with smaller values of the charge parameter $q$ demonstrated larger regions of thermal stability compared to those with larger $q$.
+Furthermore, it was discovered that variations in the parameter $\hat{\mu}_5$ had no effect on the thermal stability.
+These results highlight the potential of QTG in generating intriguing solutions for charged black holes.
+Further investigations into the implications of this gravity theory in the presence of nonlinear electrodynamics would be worthwhile.

+In conclusion, this study of Reissner-Nordström black holes in 5QTG has provided valuable insights into the diverse nature of gravity beyond Einstein's theory.
+The emergence of charged black holes with multiple horizons, the exploration of their thermodynamic properties, and the examination of stability characteristics have advanced our understanding of the interplay between gravity, quantum field theory, and thermodynamics.
+Further investigations in this field hold great promise for unraveling the profound implications of these intriguing findings.